-In applications where high accuracy and isolation are required, e.g., power monitoring, motor control, and some medical equipment, the circuit given in Figure 47, using the AD7685 and the ADuM1402C digital isolator, provides a compact and high performance solution.
+In applications where high accuracy and isolation are required, for example, power monitoring, motor control, and some medical equipment, the circuit given in Figure 47, using the AD7686 and the ADuM1402C digital isolator, provides a compact and high performance solution.

-Multiple AD7685s are daisy-chained to reduce the number of signals to isolate.
-Note that the SCKOUT, which is a readback of the AD7685's clock, has a very short skew with the DATA signal.
-This skew is the channel-to-channel matching propagation delay of the digital isolator ( $t{PSKCD}$ ).
+Multiple AD7686s are daisy-chained to reduce the number of signals to isolate.
+Note that the SCKOUT, which is a readback of the AD7686's clock, has a very short skew with the DATA signal.
+This skew is the channel-to-channel matching propagation delay of the digital isolator (t{PSKCD}).
 This allows running the serial interface at the maximum speed of the digital isolator (45 Mbits/s for the ADuM1402C), which would have been otherwise limited by the cascade of the propagation delays of the digital isolator.
+For instance, four AD7686s running at 330 kSPS can be chained together.